sstsimulator/sst-macro/docs/manual/manual.md

-#### 3.7.1: Launch Commands<a name="subsec:tutorial:launch"></a>

-Just as jobs must be launched on a shared supercomputer using Slurm or aprun, SST/macro requires the user to specify a launch command for the application.
+*Launch Commands* \label{subsec:tutorial:launch} Just as jobs must be launched on a shared supercomputer using Slurm or aprun, SST/macro requires the user to specify a launch command for the application.
 Currently, we encourage the user to use aprun from Cray, for which documentation can easily be found online.
 In the parameter file you specify, e.g.

 ````
 app1.name = user_mpiapp_cxx